tbellenger/bootcamp-gist/gist.md

 Quantifiers specify how many matches are required in the regular expression.
 In the above exmaple of a regex expression to matcha a hex code, quantifiers are used to limit the hex code to either 6 or 3 characters using `{6}` following the first character group and `{3}` following the second character group.

 ### OR Operator
 OR Operator specifies a choice between different options in the regular expression.
 In the above example of a regex express to match a hex code, OR operator is used between the character groups and their quantifiers.
-The `|` that separates the character groups and quantifiers `([a-f0-9]{6}|[a-f0-9]{3})` means that either of these character group and quantifiers may be matched.
+The `?` outside of the brackets and the `|` that separates the character groups and quantifiers `?([a-f0-9]{6}|[a-f0-9]{3})` means that either of these character group and quantifiers may be matched.

 ### Character Classes
 Character classes are used in the above example of a regex expression to match a hex code in order to specify that a hex code is made up of characters 'abcdef' or numerics '0123456789'.
 The regex character class for 'abcdef' is `[a-f]` and '0123456789' is `[0-9]`.
 These can be combined in a single class to form `[a-f0-9]`.